cgtrout/MSFS-PyScriptManager/Docs/Printer_Troubleshooting_Guide.md

 If it doesn't look like this follow this guide to get the VirtualTextPrinter working on your Windows installation.

-First thing to try is to open properties for the netowrk port, to see if it is set up like follows in the Windows settings page "Printers & Scanners".
-If changing this does not work than proceed to the next section.
+First thing to try is to open properties for the network port to verify it is set up as shown in the Windows "Printers & Scanners" settings page.
+If changing this does not work, proceed to the next section.

 ![image](https://github.com/user-attachments/assets/6f40caee-2b30-4077-92d6-dd7b13b98172)